 11. The fire warning lamp and the continuity of the wiring must be tested, before each flight, by the operation of the fire warning test switch.
-When the switch is placed in the CCT TEST position, the lamp should illuminate to indicate that the bulb filament is serviceable and the wiring is complete.
-The test should also be made on aircraft Post Mod.
-960 whenever a disconnected firewire is reconnected.
+When the switch is placed in the CCT Test position, the lamp should light to indicate that the bulb filament is serviceable and that the wiring is complete.